ttu/json-flatfile-datastore/README.md

 #### Replace

 `ReplaceOne` and `ReplaceOneAsync` will replace the first item that matches the filter.
-Method will return true if item(s) found with fiter.
+Method will return true if item(s) found with the filter.

 ```csharp
 // Sync and dynamic